BanjoViper/AutoSplitters/Shantae and the Pirate's Curse/README.md

 **Automatic Start** - Will start the timer upon selection of Normal Mode or Pirate Mode.
 Can be turned on or off in the Settings menu.

 **Automatic Splits** - Can split on any Key Item pickup, boss defeat, or at the end of Run, Run, Rottytops!
-Customized in the Settings menu.
+Customizable in the Settings menu.

 ### **All functions of this autosplitter can be toggled on or off through the Settings menu within LiveSplit.**